suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 For each listed component, the manifest processor MUST provide storage for the supported parameters.
 If the manifest processor does not have sufficient temporary storage to process the parameters for all components, it MAY process components serially for each command sequence.
 See {{serial-processing}} for more details.

-The manifest processor SHOULD check that the common sequence contains at least Check Vendor Identifier command and at least one Check Class Identifier command.
+The manifest processor SHOULD check that the shared sequence contains at least Check Vendor Identifier command and at least one Check Class Identifier command.

-Because the common sequence contains Check Vendor Identifier and Check Class Identifier command(s), no custom commands are permitted in the common sequence.
+Because the shared sequence contains Check Vendor Identifier and Check Class Identifier command(s), no custom commands are permitted in the shared sequence.
 This ensures that any custom commands are only executed by devices that understand them.

 If the manifest contains more than one component, each command sequence MUST begin with a Set Component Index.